Holistische Arts

 Are the tests reliable?

 The reliability of an HPV test depends on several factors.
-These include the quality of the sample material, the timing of the test, and the way the laboratory performs the analysis.
-A correctly performed test in a certified laboratory can be very reliable, but errors in sampling or timing can affect the result.
-The specificity of HPV tests in the Netherlands is high, at 96% for CIN 2 and CIN 3.
+Consider the quality of the sampled material, the moment you test, and the way the laboratory performs the analysis.
+A properly performed test in a certified laboratory can be very reliable, but errors in sampling or timing can influence the result.
+The specificity of HPV tests in the Netherlands is high, 96% for CIN 2 and CIN 3.

-Can I also have the quantitative test done through my general practitioner (GP)?
+Can I have the quantitative test done through my general practitioner (GP)?

 How often should I repeat the HPV test?

 This depends on your situation.
-With an active HPV infection, we generally advise a follow-up test after 3 to 6 months to monitor the progression of the viral load.
-We adjust the treatment plan based on the results.
+In the case of an active HPV infection, we usually advise a follow-up test after 3 to 6 months to monitor the progression of the viral load.
+Based on the results, we adjust the treatment plan.

 What if my Dutch test is negative but I still have symptoms?